Priyashnnn/API-Documentation/docs/api-docs/index.md

 ---
 ### Overview

-This section should explain the purpose and uses of an API.
+This section should contain an overview of the data provided and the API purpose.

 ##### Using the API